-- Demand Curve: - For each person: shows the extra benefit gained from consuming one more unit - $\circ~$ by Cost-Benefit Principle, if the extra benefit from consuming one more unit is greater than the price, then consume; if not then don't - o so Individual Demand Curve shows how many are purchased at any given price - Individual Demand Curves are combined to get a market demand curve of how many would be purchased by all the people in the market at a given price (horizontal sum) - Depend on other factors than price (which shift the demand curve). - Supply Curve: opportunity cost of producing certain quantity of output.
+- Demand Curve: - For each person: shows the extra benefit gained from consuming one more unit by Cost-Benefit Principle, if the extra benefit from consuming one more unit is - greater than the price, then consume; if not then don't o so Individual Demand Curve shows how many are purchased at any given price

+Individual Demand Curves are combined to get a market demand curve of how many would be purchased by all the people in the market at a given price (horizontal sum)

-• Depend on other factors than price (which shift the supply curve)
+- o Depend on other factors than price (which shift the demand curve). - Supply Curve: opportunity cost of producing certain quantity of output. - If no fixed costs and no barriers to entry then firms produce commodities at marginal cost - o Depend on other factors than price (which shift the supply curve)